Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/run_example.md

 ## Getting Started with Visualizations

-The next step is to add visualizations in Unity using the Visualization Package.
+The next step is to add visualizations in Unity using the Visualizations Package.
 Proceed to [Visualizing with Unity](unity_viz.md).

 ---